 First, you register on Rainforest Alliance Marketplace.
 After registering in Marketplace, companies that fall within the scope of the Chain of Custody Policy will be in touch with Rainforest Alliance's Claims, Traceability and Trademarks team to complete a Chain of Custody Risk Assessment (CRA).
-Once you have received your CRA results and signed the certification agreement with Preferred by Nature, you need to prepare for certification by ensuring compliance with all the certification requirements.
+Once you have received your CRA results and signed the certification agreement with NEPCon, you need to prepare for certification by ensuring compliance with all the certification requirements.
 This includes assigning responsibilities, developing chain of custody procedures and training relevant staff.
-Preferred by Nature assigns a contact person who will be available to respond to your questions during the entire audit process.
+NEPCon assigns a contact person who will be available to respond to your questions during the entire audit process.

-We recommend that you submit your documented procedures to Preferred by Nature for review before the main evaluation.
+We recommend that you submit your documented procedures to NEPCon for review before the main evaluation.

-RA CoC audits are normally conducted onsite and generally last up to one work day per site.
+RA SAS CoC audits are normally conducted onsite and generally last up to one work day per site.
 Interviews, document review, touring your facilities and review of your volume accounting system are common parts of an onsite audit.